H0sseini/TextSummarizer/README.md

 ### 📦 Option A: Use the launcher (Windows only)

 Double-click the `run_app.bat` and a webpage will be opened that loads the app after a while for you.
+If you are using Anaconda you should edit this file and add `call "C:\Users\[your user name]\Anaconda3\Scripts\activate.bat" venv` before `python -m uvicorn frontend.app:app --reload` line and save it before running the file.
+Remember to replace your real user name with `[your user name]` and your environment name with `venv`.

 ### 🖥️ Option B: Manual run